Rina Arseneault

 Rina Arseneault is a Canadian social worker, researcher, activist, and educator.
 She is the associate director at the University of New Brunswick’s Murial McQueen Fergusson Centre for Family Violence Research.
 In 2013, Arseneault was appointed a Member of the Order of Canada.

 Early life and education

 Arseneault was born in New Brunswick, Canada, as one of 14 children.
 She was often treated differently than her brothers and faced gender discrimination from her father, who wanted her to end her education after grade 10.
 Arseneault was forced to leave home and she negotiated with an elderly neighbour who allowed her to live with her if she took care of the housework.
-Arseneault earned her Bachelor of Arts and Master's degree in psychology from the Université de Moncton, while also working as a psychiatric attendant at a provincial hospital in Campbellton and a women's shelter.
+Arseneault earned her Bachelor of Arts and Master's degree in social work from the Université de Moncton while working at Crossroads for Women/Carrefour our femmes, Inc., a shelter for abused women and their children.